labello/amberff/README.md

 How to use these modules
 ========================

-Each module contains four dictionaries:
+Each module contains several dictionaries:

 * Atoms
 * Bonds
 * Torsions
+* Impropers
 * VdWs

 The dictionary **keys** correspond to the identifiers used in the reference